mutek/mutix/README.md

 mutix: the mutant unlimited internet exchange

-it's a next step network communitty
+it's a next step network community

 involve on info AT mutix DOT org